 5. To em-dash or not to em-dash?

-Good authors know how to create a rhythm to their writing.
-They will write in a cadence to match not only their style as a writer, but also the mood of the novel.
-Em-dahes are a great way to bring attention to certain phrases.
-Sometimes when you use an em-dash instead of a comma, colon, or semi colon–– your words have a dramatic flair to them.
+Good authors know how to create a rhythm in their writing.
+They will write in a cadence to match not only their style as a writer but also the mood of the novel.
+Em-dashes are a great way to bring attention to certain phrases.
+Sometimes when you use an em-dash instead of a comma, colon, or semicolon–– your words have a dramatic flair to them.